-This is an automatically generated notification Email sent to the contact address configured by the installer/ administrator of an Ampetronic Loop Driver.
-Please do not reply to this Email.

-Your Hearing Loop Driver named C5-2N with MAC address 30:0A:60:A0:52:F1, has either developed a fault or the settings have been modified without authorisation.
-The amplifier firmware version is v0.15.
-The amplifier or loop may require attention.

-The configuration page of the amplifier can be reached by clicking this link: C5-2N if you are on the same network domain as the amplifier

-The system errors present on the amplifier when this Email was sent are listed below:

-Errors have cleared.
-No faults at present

-The current settings of the amplifier are listed below:
+This is an automatically generated notification Email sen administrator of an Ampetronic Loop Driver.
+Please do n Your Hearing Loop Driver named C5-2N with MAC addres settings have been modified without authorisation.
+The a may require attention.
+The configuration page of the amplifier can be reached be domain as the amplifier The system errors present on the amplifier when this Err Errors have cleared.
+No faults at present The current settings of the amplifier are listed below: Input 1 level is -30.0dB Input 2 level is -80.0dB Current level is -12.0dB

-Input 1 level is -30.0dB Input 2 level is -80.0dB Current level is -12.0dB Current B offset is 0.0dB MLC selected is 0 MLC custom slope 1 is 1.0dB/Oct MLC change frequency 1000Hz MLC custom slope 2 is 1.0dB/Oct The measure loop parameters on channel A are 539mR and 190uH The measure loop parameters on channel B are 527mR and 210uH The amplifier has been running for 8089 milliseconds since it last rebooted
+Input 2 level is -80.0dB Current level is -12.0dB Current B offset is 0.0dB MLC selected is 0 MLC custom slope 1 is 1.0dB/Oct MLC change frequency 1000Hz MLC custom slope 2 is 1.0dB/Oct The measure loop parameters on channel A are 539mR and 190uH The measure loop parameters on channel B are 527mR and 210uH The amplifier has been running for 8089 milliseconds since it last rebooted